Fresh off $200M Series D, Gong acquires early stage startup Vayo – TechCrunch

 Gong announced a $200 million Series D investment just last month, and loaded with fresh cash, the company wasted no time taking advantage.
 Today, it announced it was buying early stage Isreali sales technology startup Vayo.
 The companies did not share terms of the deal, but Gong CEO Amit Bendov said the deal closed a couple of weeks ago.

 The two companies match up quite well from a tech standpoint.
-While Gong searches unstructured data like emails and phone call transcripts and finds nuggets of data, Vaya looks at structured data, which is essentially the output of the Gong search process.
+While Gong searches unstructured data like emails and phone call transcripts and finds nuggets of data, Vayo looks at structured data, which is essentially the output of the Gong search process.
 What’s more, it handles large amounts of data at scale.

 “Vayo helps find customer interactions at a large scale to identify trends like customers likely to churn or usage is going up, or your deals are starting to slow down — and they do this for structured data at scale,” Bendov told TechCrunch.